-Plan the Perfect Weekend in the City of Lights
+Plan the Perfect Weekend in the City of Light

-Like all great cities, you can spend months in Paris and barely scratch the surface of the city's cultural treasures.
-It has museums galore, stellar shopping and busy cafés perfect for people-watching.
-Here are our suggestions for the perfect weekend in the City of Lights.
+Like all great cities, you can spend months in Paris and barely scratch the surface of the city's cultural treasures hidden in its diverse neighborhoods.
+It has museums galore, stellar shopping and busy cafes perfect for people-watching.
+Here are our suggestions for the perfect weekend in the City of Light.

 Where to Stay